November 17, 2016

 “The No. 1 regret is about love,” he said.
 “A lot of the messages are about love and taking the time to love yourself while you’re still in the physical body because your life could be so much better.”

-Everybody agree that the world is a crazy place right now, but Van Praagh says loving yourself can help you deal with it and find your place in it.
+Everybody agrees that the world is a crazy place right now, but Van Praagh says loving yourself can help you deal with it and find your place in it.

 “We can’t control the world per se, but what we can control is what’s within us – our world within us.
 That’s where we can start.
 Every single person has the right to choose to go within, to calm down, to meditate, contemplate, be mindful.”